DariusNetX/BagBrain-Dashboard/replit.md

-✓ Complete layout redesign with light cream theme and responsive two-column structure ✓ Added subtle background pattern with graffiti aesthetic using golden dots ✓ Restructured to single-column layout with centered components and responsive mascot sizing
+✓ Complete layout redesign with light cream theme and responsive two-column structure ✓ Added subtle background pattern with graffiti aesthetic using golden dots ✓ Restructured to single-column layout with centered components and responsive mascot sizing ✓ Updated all component containers to responsive white cards with consistent styling ✓ Fixed index.html viewport meta tag with maximum-scale=1 for optimal mobile experience ✓ Added overflow-x: hidden to body for preventing horizontal scroll issues ✓ Verified all images properly organized in public/ folder for production deployment ✓ Enhanced background with fixed attachment and center positioning for graffiti aesthetic